Thr 160 Intro to Acting

 - Explains how individual, campus, or community behaviors/practices/policies impact sustainability issues at the local, national, and global levels

-To analyze and understand the text of plays and make appropriate choices which highlight the completed analysis:
+To analyze and understand the text of plays and performances, then make appropriate choices which highlight the completed analysis:

 - This will be accomplished through the analysis of the structure of the text of the play.